 Beyond the lack of medical infrastructure to protect and empower this community, the disabled in Iran are less likely to obtain employment, often face segregation and isolation, and are subjected to intolerant and abusive language and treatment.
 These problems persist due to a lack of adequate legislation to protect the rights of the disabled or enforce specific accommodation requirements, such as ramp access to all government buildings.

 To support the rights of individuals with disabilities in Iran, or if you wish to obtain help, please click the relevant button below.

-In Iran, corruption and inequitable resources has limited economic mobility and resulted in millions of civilians poverty.
+In Iran, corruption and inequitable resources have limited economic mobility and resulted in millions of civilians poverty.
 At least 33% of Iran's population lives in absolute poverty and 6% are considered to be starving.
-Poverty and corruption are cross cutting issues meaning they are linked for many other of the following human rights violations
+Poverty and corruption are cross cutting issues meaning they are linked to many other human rights violations

 If you are interested in supporting individuals suffering from economic hardships and labor challenges, or if you wish to get help, please click the relevant button below.

 The Islamic Republic’s Constitution borrows an inspirational quote from the Koran in stating that “Muslims are obligated to treat non-Muslims with kindness and equity and Islamic justice, and uphold their human rights” (Article 14) and “no one can be subjected to harassment and inquiry merely for their beliefs” (Articles 23 and 24).
 Despite these provisions, religious minorities in the country continue to suffer from institutional religious discrimination.